tigermlt/blog/probability.md

   - Var(X) = r(1-p)/p^2
   - Geo(p) ~ NegBin(1,p)
 - Bit Coin Mining:
   - You "mine a bitcoin" if for given data D, you find a number N such that Hash(D, N) produces a string that starts with g zeros.
+Solve using geometric random variable equation.